Factbox: German coalition watch: Merkel talks with SPD and Greens

 Chancellor Angela Merkel led her conservatives to their best result in over two decades in a German election on September 22 but needs to find a coalition partner to secure a third term.

-She held preliminary talks with the Social Democrats (SPD) last Friday and they agreed to more talks on October 14.
-She meets the Greens on Thursday to assess whether there is enough common ground to enter formal coalition negotiations with either party.
+She held first preliminary talks with the Social Democrats (SPD) on Friday and the two sides agreed to a second round of talks on October 14.
+First she and conservative leaders will meet the Greens on Thursday to assess whether there is enough common ground to enter formal coalition negotiations with either party.

-Merkel and SPD chief Sigmar Gabriel signaled readiness at the weekend to make the compromises necessary to form a “grand coalition” after months of campaigning against one another.

-In her weekly podcast, Merkel said a priority was more investment in education, a key campaign promise of the SPD.
-Gabriel said his party’s pledge of tax hikes was not an end in itself as long as there was money to finance investments.

 Below are key coalition-related quotes from senior officials, as well as areas of potential compromise on policy and personnel.

-“The outcome is still open, but it makes sense to speak just as seriously with the Greens as with the SPD.”

-“The chances of a coalition with the Greens have risen in recent days from ‘theoretical’ to ‘conceivable’...
-The tax issue will be very central.”
+“The financial issue is one of the completely open issues.
+If one agrees that more financing is needed for education, infrastructure and local communities, the question arises: how will that be paid?
+The question will definitely continue to occupy everyone’s attention.”

+“We had a very orderly and reasonable round of talks today...The goal of a second round of exploratory talks is naturally that one can then decide whether to enter into full-scale coalition negotiations or not.”

-TAXES - The SPD wants to raise tax rates on incomes above 100,000 euros to 49 from 42 percent but Merkel’s conservatives have ruled out tax hikes.
-One compromise would be to target more revenues by stepping up a crackdown on tax evasion and closing tax loopholes for big companies.
+TAXES - The SPD wants to raise tax rates on incomes above 100,000 euros to 49 from 42 percent, but Merkel and her conservatives have ruled out tax hikes.
+One compromise solution would be to target more revenues by stepping up a crackdown on tax evasion, and closing tax loopholes for big corporations.
 There is also a chance the CDU/CSU would agree to a symbolic increase on top earners in exchange for off-setting tax relief at the lower end.

 WAGES - The SPD is expected to make a nationwide minimum wage, a key plank of their campaign platform, a condition for a coalition.
-The CDU/CSU only supports “wage floors” on a regional or sectoral basis.
-It may have to accept a blanket minimum wage but it might be lower than the 8.50 euros the SPD wants.
+The CDU/CSU, which only supports “wage floors” on a regional or sectoral basis, may have to accept some form of blanket minimum wage, but it could end up being lower than the 8.50 euros the SPD wants.

 EUROPE - No insurmountable differences.
 The SPD would seek symbolic steps to promote growth in struggling euro zone states, but is unlikely to press for more German taxpayer money to be used for this purpose.
 It will push for a financial transactions tax and faster movement towards a banking union, where banks themselves shoulder the costs of restructuring.
 The SPD is not expected to push hard for debt mutualisation, despite having backed the idea of a debt redemption fund during its campaign.